Gift Certificates - Click Here

 Difficulty to Install

 One thing to consider when you install your crown molding is how easy or difficult it will be to install.
 A professional installer shouldn't have a problem with any of the moldings, but if you are a do-it-yourselfer then this is definitely a consideration.
-Most 12" miter saws will only cut through a molding that is about 6" in breadth if you are following our How To Cut Crown Molding tutorial.
+Most 12" miter saws will only cut through a molding that is about 6" in breadth.
 You can normally cut moldings that are a few inches larger than that on your saw by hand finishing each cut with a small coping saw.
 For moldings that are too larger to fit on your miter saw you would need to Build a Miter Box.
-If you don't know how to cut corners then using the Crown Molding Corners will make the installation much easier.

 Selecting Your Crown Molding